St. Michael's Church, Charleston

 St. Michael's Church, Charleston (must see)

-While Saint Philip's can rightfully claim the title of Charleston's oldest congregation, Saint Michael's takes pride in having the city's oldest church structure, completed in 1761.
-Though the architect's identity remains a mystery, there's no doubt that this exquisite building stands as one of Charleston's greatest treasures, reflecting the influence of London's Saint Martin-in-the-Fields temple, designed in the 1720s.
+While Saint Philip's church can rightfully claim the title of Charleston's oldest congregation, Saint Michael's takes pride in being the city's oldest religious structure, completed in 1761.
+Its architect's identity remains a mystery, though there's no doubt that this exquisite building is one of Charleston's greatest architectural treasures, reflecting the influence of London's Saint Martin-in-the-Fields temple, designed in the 1720s.

 Notably, Saint Michael's features a two-story portico with Tuscan columns, a pioneering architectural feature in colonial America.
 Adorning the north wall is a sizable stained glass window donated in 1898, showcasing a rendition of "Easter Morning".
 Composed of approximately 1,800 to 2,000 individual pieces, this masterpiece was crafted by artist and designer Louis Lederlie for Tiffany Studios.
 Additionally, the church tower houses a clock that chimes the hours and quarters, along with eight remarkable change-ringing bells, one of only four such sets in the Charleston area.
 These bells were initially cast in 1764 and later recast in 1866, both times in London.